-Valor co-leads the seed round of Goodfynd, a Washington-DC based fintech solution focused on the needs of food truck founders.
+Valor co-leads the seed round of Goodfynd, a Washington-DC based fintech solution focused on the needs of mobile-first businesses.
 Co-leading the round is Houston-based Artemis Female Fund.
 Our two female-led venture funds are combining forces to back a female-led fintech firm in its early growth.

-Founded by Sofiat “Sofi” Abdulrazaaq, Lemaire Stewart, and Kyle Miller, Goodfynd is a marketplace and contactless payment system for food trucks.
+Founded by Sofiat “Sofi” Abdulrazaaq, Lemaire Stewart, and Kyle Miller, Goodfynd is a marketplace and contactless payment system for mobile-first companies.
 Its diverse team bootstrapped, built its own proprietary tech and is growing 100% QoQ since its launch in March 2020.
-Over 500 food trucks are on the platform.

 Goodfynd is the first platform to create full visibility for a 3 party transaction ( the parking lot owner, the truck owner, and the customer).
 This is a legit new infrastructure for a nicely growing, entry-level segment of the entrepreneurial ecosystem, food trucks.
 It’s also in a sector, food service, hit hard by COVID-19 and needing recovery–tools like this will help fuel growth.

 The founders are in love with the human story of food truck owners–the front lines in the food service recovery post-COVID-19.